1984 Herut leadership election

 The 1984 Herut leadership election was held on 12 April 1984 to elect the leader of the Herut party.
-It saw the reelection of Yitzhak Shamir (the incumbent leader and incumbent prime minister), who defeated a challenge from former defense minister Ariel Sharon, as well as lawyer Aryeh Chertok.
+It saw the members of Herut's Central Committee reelect Yitzhak Shamir (the incumbent leader and incumbent prime minister), who defeated a challenge from former defense minister Ariel Sharon as well as lawyer Aryeh Chertok.

 Herut was the main party of the Likud coalition, making its leader also the leader of that coalition.
 Party leaders in Israel are typically the party's candidate to be prime minister in Knesset elections.
 The election was held in advanced of the July 23, 1984 Knesset election.